maxalmonte14/phpcollections/docs/PHPCollections-Store.md

-PHPCollections\DataHolder
+PHPCollections\Store
 ===============

 A class for storing and managing data.

-* Class name: DataHolder
+* Class name: Store
 * Namespace: PHPCollections
 * This class implements: ArrayAccess, IteratorAggregate